tkonopka/textheat/README.md

 npm run examples_start
 ```

-This command should launch a browser with a local copy of the examples app, which is also available [here](https://tkonopka.github.io/textheat/).
+This command should launch a browser with a local copy of the examples app.

 ## Comments, questions, issues